 A pot for heating solid foods

 Vaseline, paracetamol, tissues

 'Water Points' in the main are marshaled by the same people as cover the 'Check Points', so the above Check Point foods, drinks and items should be available in their vehicles if you reqiure them.
 Just ask, as everyone is here to make sure you finish.

 IN ADDITION EXTERNAL RACE FACILITIES

-There are various hotels, shops and restaurants along the WHW route for example: Inversnaid Hotel, Beingglas Farm cafe at Inverarnan, The 'Green Welly' cafe and 'Brodies' shop in Tyndrum, Bridge of Orchy Hotel, Inveroran Hotel, Kings House Hotel and in Kinlochleven there are various shops, hotels and even a 'chip' shop (closes 9:00pm).
+There are various hotels, shops and restaurants along the WHW route for example: Inversnaid Hotel, Beinglas Farm cafe at Inverarnan, The 'Green Welly' cafe and 'Brodies' shop in Tyndrum, Bridge of Orchy Hotel, Inveroran Hotel, Kings House Hotel and in Kinlochleven there are various shops, hotels and even a 'chip' shop (closes 9:00pm).
 The opening of the above facilities is dependent on what time the competitor arrives at that location.
 The race organisations advice is always carry money in any ultra race.

 BEN NEVIS CLIMB: ADDITIONAL WHW CHALLENGE RACE OPTION

 The WHW Guide Book suggests the ascent of Ben Nevis is a fitting 'GRAND FINALE' to the completion of the West Highland Way.

 John Vernon, one of the competitor's, with 14 race completions of the WHW, has requested The WHW Challenge Race, adds the ascending and descending of Ben Nevis into the WHW Challenge Race, as an addition race option, for those who wish to do so.